How to Update User Accounts via Front End Form

-Before we overview this option, it should be noted that it was developed for use in the combination with User Profile Builder.
+Before we overview this option, it should be noted that it was developed for use in combination with User Profile Builder.
 To learn more about how the Profile Builder works, check this tutorial.

-2 Step— Create Additional Meta Boxes
+Create an Additional Meta Box

-Let’s add some extra fields to our Users: photo and biography.
+Let’s add some extra fields to our users: photo and biography.

 Navigate to JetEngine > Meta Boxes and add a new one.
 Make sure that you selected Users in the field Meta Box for.
 Then add new meta fields.
 Here’s what we’ve got: